How to run powershell commands in C#

 }

-Once the command is completed, we retrieve the results using EndInvoke.
+Once the command is completed, we retrieve the results using EndInvoke, we will display the result in our console.

 You can replace "Get-Process" with any PowerShell command or script you want to execute.
 Make sure to handle errors and exceptions appropriately in your production code.